 9:10

-I have a meeting with my whole team every day where we talk about our daily tasks, successes, and issues as well as our workload – it is much easier to find someone who could help with the issue and workload this way.
-We also have weekly internal meetings within the sub-teams who take care of a specific customer which works in a similar way.
+I have a daily meeting with my whole team where we talk about our daily tasks, successes, and issues as well as our workload – it is much easier to find someone who can support with any specific issues this way.
+We also have weekly internal meetings within the sub-teams who take care of specific customers which works in a similar way.
 This makes our work much smoother and efficient.

 10:00